Pipelines In Your Community

 - Consulting with the individuals who live along our pipelines, and with those who may become our neighbours as our pipeline network grows.

-- Maintaining the integrity of our pipeline systems and providing information about our activities to neighbours, community residents and officials through our Public Awareness program.
+- Maintaining the integrity of our pipeline systems and providing information about our activities to neighbours, community residents and officials through our U.S. Public Awareness Program and Canadian Public Awareness Program.

 - Performing regular foot, ground vehicle and aerial patrols along our existing pipelines.

-- Inspecting the integrity of each line segment and perform repairs or "maintenance digs" to promote safe operations.
+- Inspecting the integrity of each line segment and perform repairs or "maintenance digs" to promote safe operations (various pipeline safety brochures can be found here).

 Pipeline location identified by markers